|Awards :||3rd place EGX Grand Championship 2015, CosIsland Showcase 07/09/14|

 I bought the Russian ballet bodice pattern off tutu.com and luckily I fit the size that I bought perfectly so I didn't have to do any modifications to the pattern whatsoever.
 I made a mock up out of calico first to check the fit.
 Then I cut out the panels for the duchess satin top layer and the coutil lining, used the zig zag stitch to go around the edges so that the satin had weight to it for the structure of the bodice.
 I sewed on boning tape to the seams, inserted boning to the front and side-back panels (leaving the back and side free for ease of movement) and finished it off with hook and eye tape and satin bias binding on the top and bottom.

 I drew out the embroidery pattern onto A3 paper, scanned it in and then photoshopped it to make it cleaner ready for the embroidery machine.
 I used Bernie's embroidery machine to make it, her dad and I programmed it into the machine and then Bernie set the machine running whilst she was working on her own costume and then posted it to me.
 It took a few tries to program but in the end we managed to get it all satin stitched.
 Bernie gave it two layers of thread with interfacing on the back, which I peeled off and covered in PVA glue to seal the embroidery.
 I handstitched it on with metallic thread to give it a slight shine when looking at it close up.
-When I have time I may go over the edges with beads.
+Then I gave the embroidery a "highlight" in photos by adding small beads only around the top sides of the embroidery.
+I thought it would look incredibly tacky if I had beaded around the whole of the embroidery.

 The feathers are rooster feathers I got off eBay and I glued and stitched them on to ensure they won't fall off.
 I then stitched on the gem that I bought from Tutus and Textiles.